N-Power monthly stipends to beneficiaries hit N275bn

 The report disclosed that 23.7 million Nigerians were being served by beneficiaries of N-Power, with 3.5 million individuals impacted with every volunteer having an average of seven dependants.

-In the programme, the report claimed that while over 25,000 indirect additional jobs were created to support the programme, there were, however, over 10,000 physically-challenged volunteers in the N-Power initiative.
+In the programme, the report claimed that while over 25,000 indirect additional jobs were created to support the programme, there were, however, over 10,000 physically-challenged volunteers in the N-P

 Discussion about this post